 These types of findings are perfect for beaded bracelets and necklets that need to be finished with a knot.
 A knot cover has a clam-like cup that holds and hides the knot in your thread, simply use a pair of pliers to close the cover over the knot.

 A necklet end works the same way however it is a little more sturdy for heavier necklace designs.
 Bead tips also give a neat, professional finish by providing a loop for attaching to clasps or jump rings at the same time as concealing the knot.

-Toggle clasps are a really easy and secure way to fasten both necklets and bracelets as well as adding an extra feature to your design.
+Toggle clasps are a really easy and secure way to fasten both necklets and bracelets as well as adding extra interest and decoration to your design.